 A Mobility Hub

-While the new Downtown Station and adjacent plaza will enhance the area's public space, its primary function will be to facilitate connections between MetroRail and other kinds of transportation.
+While the new Downtown Station and adjacent plaza will enhance the area's public space, its primary function will be to make easy connections between MetroRail and other kinds of transportation.
 Customers will be able to connect to:

 - Local MetroBus service ( Route 17 on Cesar Chavez and Route 4 on 7th St.)